How To Measure a Bathroom For Tile Accurately: What You’ll Need & Tips

 Using your measurements to purchase bathroom tile

-Once you have a solid set of numbers in hand, it is time to buy the bathroom tile.
+Once you have a solid set of numbers in hand, you’re ready to buy the materials.
 You will need to consider a few issues before you make the final purchase.

 Tile overage: How much extra bathroom tile should I buy?